-When the people who comprise that place are people who look like you, or who speak the same language as you, and who hail from that same “otherness” like you, what do you do as, along with that place, they’re taken from you too?
+When you’ve known a place your whole life, a place that you take pride in, where you’ve found love in, and where you’ve found yourself in, what do you do as that place is taken from you?
+When the people who comprise this place are people who look like you, or who speak the same language as you, who hail from that same “otherness” like you, what do you do as they’re taken from you, too?

-I believe there’s still a world to build right through the one we see now, with and alongside one another: a world that has been here before, actually, and that still glimmers through the shadows in moments each day out there; a world which even after everything is still yearning to be brought to life: Nuestro Pueblo, Los Angeles.
+I believe there’s still a world to build right through the one we see now, both with and alongside others: a world that’s been here before, actually, and which still glimmers through the shadows in moments each day out there; a world of people helping each other, uplifting each other, and building great things as a result.

 More on Super Pan in the Virgil Village SOON,